 We at Crumley Roberts are committed to protecting the rights of the injured.
-We are here to help you through life’s most difficult moments.
 Although it may seem difficult or impossible to create a brighter future after experiencing serious diabetes drug side effects, our team can offer a shoulder to lean on and experienced counsel to seek compensation for your medical treatment, ongoing medical care, lost earnings, and possibly more.

 We are currently investigating drug injury lawsuits related to:

 - Invokamet® and Invokamet XR® (canagliflozin and metformin)

 - Farxiga® (dapagliflozin)